abhijit-nashi/SpringBootMongoDB/README.md

-SpringBoot Application connected with MongoDB database performing CRUD operation using REST api
+SpringBoot Application connected with MongoDB database performing CRUD operation on it and tested using Postman api.